gbeckers/Darr/README.rst

 not often the case.
 For an interesting view on this topic I refer to a `blog of Cyrille Rossant`_, which is in line with my own experiences.

-In addition to saving and reading data in a simple and durable format, dArray enables you to accesses the disk-based data in a memory-mapped way.
-Data arrays can thus be very large, larger than available RAM memory, and access is fast and efficient, based on `NumPy indexing`_.

 In terms of usage from a python environment , dArray is very similar to using a NumPy memory-mapped `.npy`_ file.
 The only differences are that the binary data and header info are split over different files to make the data